MickWest/sitrec/docs/CustomSitchTool.md

 So, you've got a track of a camera position, like an ADS-B track, just drag it in.
 You'll see something like this
 ![Initial-drag-in-a-track.jpg](docimages/Initial-drag-in-a-track.jpg)

 Sitrec will center the main view over the track you just loaded.
-The Look View will initialy be pointing North, but the the camera will be locked to the start of the track you just loaded.
+The Look View will initially be pointing North, but the the camera will be locked to the start of the track you just loaded.
 The terrain around the start point will also be loaded (that's the small patch visible)

 If you zoom in you'll see more of the initial setup:
 ![Close-up-of-single-track-defaults.jpg](docimages/Close-up-of-single-track-defaults.jpg)

 The Camera essentially has three sets of parameters: Position, Heading, and Field of View (FOV).
 You see these three listed in the Camera menu.
-Each one is a drop-down menu, becuase each one is a _data source_.
+Each one is a drop-down menu, because each one is a _data source_.

-By default when you load a single simple track (i.e. a track with no heading or FOV info ebedded in it), you get the following setup:
+By default when you load a single simple track (i.e. a track with no heading or FOV info embedded in it), you get the following setup:

 - Camera position: Follow Track - meaning the camera will move along the track you just loaded
 - Camera FOV: userFOV - meaning you manually control the FOV with the slider above